CloudCannon/staticshape/docs/content/docs/parsing-html.md

 This step additionally converts any node configured as `content` to be a [content node](/docs/content-formatting/).
 This is because the DOM allows us to use CSS selectors which would be difficult to implement.
 This also simplifies diffing the resulting basic nodes as the tree size has significantly been reduced.

-Parsing the document will produce an tree of nodes for both `layout` and `content`.
+Parsing the document will produce a tree of nodes for both `layout` and `content`.